 This final DNP Project course will include both evidence-based evaluation of DNP Project results and dissemination of the Project.
 Dissemination may take many forms, including webinar/video presentation, poster or podium presentation, executive summary to stakeholders, publication in print or online media, or grand rounds.
 Students will complete the DNP Project Paper during this course.
-Pre-requisite: NUR803 that are critical to advanced nursing practice, within 120 clinical hours (15 hours per week).
-Meaningful student engagement will occur, allowing the student to build and assimilate knowledge for advanced nursing practice at a high level of complexity.
+Pre-requisite: NUR803 knowledge for advanced nursing practice at a high level of complexity.
 During this course students will work with a preceptor in their area of greatest interest; this may be a preceptor from a previous clinical practice course.
 Co-requisite: NUR804